graced03/Udacity_DS_and_Algo/Pset/Project_2_Show_Me_the_Data_Structure/explanation.md

 ### Problem 4
 Here I also use a recursive function which will search into the encapsulated structure.
-The time complexity depends on the number of recursive iterations, which is essentially __O(G*U)__, where G: the number of groups, U: the number of users.
+The time complexity depends on the number of recursive iterations, and in the worst case it would be equal to the number of subgroups of the target group.
+Therefore, the time complexity is essentially __O(n)__.
-The space complexity is __O(1)__ since we only need one bool variable indicating the existency of the target user in the group.
+The space complexity is also __O(n)__ counting the stack space into account, which increases linearly as the increase in the number of groups.

 ### Problem 5
 The blockchain is essentially a linked list but the list is traversed backwards and has the attribute of immutability.